hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_combine_chipQC_and_metrics.md

 ### Get data

-Now let's move over the appropriate files from Orchestra to our laptop.
+Now let's move over the appropriate files from O2 to our laptop.
 You can do this using `FileZilla` or the `scp` command.

 1. Move over the **BAM files (`_aln.bam`)** and the corresponding **indices (`_aln.bam.bai`)** from `~/chipseq/results/bowtie2` to your laptop.
 You will want to copy these files into your chipseq-project **into the `data/bams` folder.**